Allergic rhinitis: Alternative medicine

 There are no forms of complementary or alternative medicine that are evidence-based for allergic rhinitis.
 Therapeutic efficacy of alternative treatments such as acupuncture and homeopathy is not supported by available evidence.
 While some evidence shows that acupuncture is effective for rhinitis, specifically targeting the sphenopalatine ganglion acupoint, these trials are still limited.
 Overall, the quality of evidence for complementary-alternative medicine is not strong enough to be recommended by the American Academy of Allergy, Asthma and Immunology.

 Epidemiology

 Allergic rhinitis is the type of allergy that affects the greatest number of people.
 In Western countries, between 10 and 30 percent of people are affected in a given year.
 It is most common between the ages of twenty and forty.

 History

-The first accurate description is from the 10th century physician Rhazes.
+The first accurate description is from the 10th-century Persian physician Rhazes.
 Pollen was identified as the cause in 1859 by Charles Blackley.
 In 1906 the mechanism was determined by Clemens von Pirquet.
 The link with hay came about due to an early (and incorrect) theory that the symptoms were brought about by the smell of new hay.
 Although the scent per se is irrelevant, the correlation with hay checks out, as peak hay-harvesting season overlaps with peak pollen season, and hay-harvesting work puts people in close contact with seasonal allergens.